johnzheng1975/istiocon2023/samples/AuthenticationAndAuthorization/ExtAuthz-AuthzCustom/readme.md

 5. It supports envoyExtAuthzGrpc or envoyExtAuthzHttp.

 6. For envoyExtAuthzHttp, you can define
    - includeRequestHeadersInCheck (Headers can be forwarded to authz server.
-Same as allowed_headers in envoyfilter.)
+Same as allowed_headers in ext-authz envoyfilter.)
    - headersToUpstreamOnAllow (The headers from ext-authz service, will be added or overridden in the original request and forwarded to the upstream.
-Same as allowed_upstream_headers in envoyfilter.)
+Same as allowed_upstream_headers in ext-authz envoyfilter.)

 7. For envoyExtAuthzGrpc, you cannot define includeRequestHeadersInCheck or headersToUpstreamOnAllow.
 All headers will be forwarded.
 This may impact the performance.